cerebralnomad/Recipe-Scribe/README.md

 # Recipe Scribe
 A no frills recipe program.
-Creates recipe files in text format without a database and saves to the specified location.
+Creates recipes as text files without a database and saves to your specified location.
 Includes a built in search to find recipes in your collection by name or partial name or ingredient.
 Allows editing existing recipes from within the app without needing to open in a text editor.

+* Automatically adds bullet points to ingredients (configurable)
+* Automatic indentation of directiond (configurable)
+* Automatic formatting of the title to the filename (configurable)
+* Light or Dark mode

 Version 2.0 is considered feature complete at this time.
 I don't forsee any need for further development for the forseeable future.